 The Case Study Program

-Eligibility: The pre-requisites for the Viva Case Study Program: a minimum of two-years extension of your Viva program.
+Eligibility: The pre-requisites for the Viva Case Study Program: a minimum of three-years on any Viva program.

-The case study program has an exclusive and limited participant.
+The case study program has an exclusive and limited number of participants.
 This Case Study is specific to building the Hygiene Retention Department and is an ongoing training, execution and outcome study.
-The purpose of the program is to expand the hygiene department by increasing the number of hygiene days per week.
-The program is fully elective and has no fee or additional cost at this time.
+The purpose of the program is to expand the hygiene department by increasing both the production and number of hygiene days per week.

 Viva Case Study Deliverables